Updated April 2026

 Monitoring Challenges

-Limited or no internet and cell coverage makes remote monitoring difficult.
-Smart home devices and security cameras may not function.
+Limited or no internet and mobile coverage makes remote monitoring difficult.
+Smart home devices and security cameras may not function reliably.
 Insurers may place greater emphasis on physical inspections for remote properties.

 Holiday Rental Crossover

-What you need to know if you occasionally rent your bach to paying guests.
+What you need to know if you occasionally rent your holiday house to paying guests.

-Many holiday home owners offset costs by renting their property through platforms like Airbnb, Bookabach, or Holiday Houses.
-This creates an important insurance grey area that must be addressed.
+Many holiday home owners offset costs by renting their property through platforms like Airbnb, Stayz, or local letting agents.
+This creates an important insurance grey area that must be addressed with your insurer.

 Disclosure Is Essential

 You must tell your insurer if you rent the property to paying guests - even if it is only a few weeks per year.
 Non-disclosure of rental activity could void your entire policy.
-Most insurers have a specific question about this during the application process.
+Most insurers specifically ask about this during the application process.

 Platform Insurance Gaps

-Airbnb and similar platforms offer host protection programs, but these have significant gaps and should not be relied upon as your sole cover.
+Airbnb and similar platforms offer host protection programs, but these have significant gaps and should not be treated as your only cover.
 They typically do not cover the building structure, only certain liability and damage scenarios.
-Your own insurance remains the primary protection.
+Your own insurance remains the primary protection for the property.

 Weather Exposure for Holiday Homes

-Coastal and alpine holiday homes face specific climate risks that affect cover and premiums.
+Coastal, bushfire-zone and regional holiday homes face specific climate risks that affect cover and premiums.

 🌊 Coastal Properties

-Beachfront baches and coastal holiday homes are exposed to storm surge, coastal erosion, salt spray corrosion, flooding, and rising sea levels.
-The Ministry for the Environment has published guidance on coastal hazards.
+Beachfront holiday houses and coastal properties are exposed to storm surge, coastal erosion, salt spray corrosion, flooding, and the long-term effects of rising sea levels.
 Insurers use detailed flood mapping and may impose higher excesses for weather-related claims in coastal zones.
+Some areas with significant erosion risk may face limited cover availability.

 Storm surge and wind damage